wp-plugins/hs-social-media-buttons/readme.txt

 = Features =

-- Social Media buttons like facebook, google plus, twitter, linkedin, pinterest, youtube.
+- Social Media buttons like facebook, google plus, twitter, linkedin, pinterest, youtube, flickr, instagram.
 - Now You can add "Mail to" and "Link to Your Website" icons.
 - Place it on left or right side of your site.
 - Select Different 'Effects' for Social Buttons.